Life & Works of Brian Alan Burhoe – All About Us & More

 Looking back, I see common threads and themes.

-I’ve made a living as an honest workingman (Working Class and proud of it!).
+I’ve made a living as an honest workingman (Working Family and proud of it!).
 Including Highways labourer, Dairy farm worker, Fish plant night cleaner, Down-home cook and Rural Mail contractor.
 And a constant writer.

 I’ve always wanted to be close to the living forest.
 There’s joy in those cool clean woodlands, even spirituality.
 I am born of a people who lived along the Northern Coastlands: the wild seas to one side, and the Eternal Forest to the other.
 It’s in my blood, ancient, timeless.